chingu-voyages/v9-bears-team-06/README.md

 ```
 ## Test the bot
 In order to test the bot, you will need to create you own discord app and server and then add the bot to the server
 Go to the section of 'How to add your bot to the server' of this tutorial https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/
+and follow the steps to add the bot to the server.

 **License**
 C.A.S.E.